 RPG Land Review Criteria

-– Bad Maybe a couple things are of good report, but this represents an overall very bad game.
-Often times, Bad and Below Average titles had much potential that no one capitalized on, leading to slight-to-moderate disappointment.
+- Maybe a couple things are of good report, but this represents an overall very bad game.
+Often times, 3's and 4's had much potential that no one capitalized on, leading to disappointment.

-– AVERAGE.
+- Average.
 This is the center of the scale, and therefore, the sum of games for a given system balance out to about this level of quality.
-Keep that part in mind: the game’s primary competition in our scoring is on the same system, not other systems.
-While the number may reflect some missed expectations, this is not a bad score.
+Keep that part in mind: the game's primary competition in our scoring is on the same system, not other systems.
+While the number may reflect some missed expectations, an average rating is not a "bad" score.

-– Good Has one large or numerous small flaws, but for the most part, the good outweighs the bad.
-This game provides an above-average RPG experience.
+- A good game.
+Has one large or numerous small flaws, but provides an above-average RPG experience.

-– Very good.
-It’s like a “Good,” but significantly stronger in certain key areas.
-Whatever those key areas may be depend on the game in question.
+- Very good.
+It's like a "Good," but stronger in key areas.

 - Great.
 Not without flaws, but a very well-done and memorable game.
 A bragging point for developers.

-– Excellent.
+9 - Classic.
 All things considered, this is a top-notch game.
-May have one or two minor problems, but they are crushed under the game’s overwhelming qualities.
+May have one or two minor problems, but they are crushed under the game's overwhelming qualities.
 It will be remembered for a long time.
-At other review outlets, a lot of these games will be marked 9.5 or 10/10.
-Whoopee.